Serecac/ezlib_preferences/README.md

 **EzlibPreferencesInstance**

-First the instance must be initialized (it is not mandatory).
+The instance must be initialized (it is not mandatory).
 It is recommended to do it at the beginning in the Application class.
 ```
 EzlibPreferencesInstance.init(<context>, <preferences name>);
 ```